Province of New York: Royal province (1686–1775)

-In 1664, after the Dutch ceded New Netherland to England, it became a proprietary colony under James, Duke of York.
+In 1664, after the Dutch ceded New Netherland to Britain, it became a proprietary colony under James, Duke of York.
 When James ascended the throne in February 1685 and became King James II, his personally owned colony became a royal province.

-In May 1688 the province was made part of the Dominion of New England.
+In May 1688, the Province of New York was made part of the Dominion of New England.
 However, in April 1689, when news arrived that King James had been overthrown in the Glorious Revolution, Bostonians overthrew their government and imprisoned Dominion Governor Edmund Andros.
 The province of New York rebelled in May in what is known as Leisler's Rebellion.
 King William's War with France began during which the French attacked Schenectady.
 In July, New York participated in an abortive attack on Montreal and Quebec.
 A new governor Henry Sloughter arrived in March 1691.
 He had Jacob Leisler arrested, tried, and executed.

 New York's charter was re-enacted in 1691 and was the constitution of the province until the creation of the State of New York.

 The first newspaper to appear in New York was the New-York Gazette, started November 8, 1725, by William Bradford.
 It was printed on a single sheet, published weekly.

 During Queen Anne's War with France from 1702 to 1713, the province had little involvement with the military operations, but benefited from being a supplier to the British fleet.
 New York militia participated in two abortive attacks on Quebec in 1709 and 1711.